-Priority Setting Partnerships (PSPs) enable clinicians, patients and carers to work together to identify and prioritise uncertainties about the effects of treatments that could be answered by research.
+Priority Setting Partnerships (PSPs) enable clinicians, patients and carers to work together to identify and prioritise evidence uncertainties in particular areas of health and care that could be answered by research.
 While the James Lind Alliance (JLA) facilitates these partnerships, the funding and organising is done by the PSP itself.

 Focusing on specific conditions or healthcare settings, the JLA facilitates PSPs which:

 - bring patient, carer and clinician groups together on an equal footing

 - identify evidence uncertainties (questions which cannot be answered by existing research) which are important to all groups

 - work with all groups to jointly prioritise identified uncertainties

 - produce a final list (often a Top 10) of jointly agreed research priorities, publicise them widely, and make sure that other uncertainties are recorded and available for researchers and research funders to access

 - provide a rare and valuable opportunity for patients and clinicians to shape the health research agenda.

 The JLA PSP process results in a Top 10.
 The aim of the Top 10 is to highlight important areas for research, but not necessarily to come up with the specific research questions.
 The Top 10 may include broader areas of importance where patients, carers and health professionals have agreed that there is a need for research.
 This informs researchers and research funders about priorities so that they can make their research as meaningful as possible to the people who need it.